A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 As in sample measurements in \figref{fig:dust}, challenging navigation conditions such as smoke, dust, fog, rain, and snow critically deteriorate the camera \cite{kramer2020mav_fog} and lidar \cite{fire-13} but not the radar.
 Using longer wavelengths, radars theoretically penetrate through the varying small particulate matter.
 We present a qualitative and general comparison of various exteroceptive sensors in \tabref{tab:sensor_basics} to address the specific strengths and weaknesses of each sensor.

 Radar was first developed in the late 19th century and early 20th century.
 It demonstrated an ability to track large ships and airplanes and became a key factor in tracking targets during World War II \cite{detection152ranging}.
 During the development of tracking radar and beyond, the sensors were adapted to a variety of other purposes including weather monitoring \cite{whiton1998history}, and radio astronomy \cite{jansky1933electrical}.
 Applications of radar have become incredibly broad as technology and computing resources have enabled radar to be deployed and analyzed more easily.
-Radar is even being used for automated docking of Soyuz aircraft with the International Space Station \cite{mokuno2004orbit}.
+Radar has been used in space automation for many purposes from the Apollo program \cite{rozas1972apollo} to recent International Space Station operations \cite{mokuno2004orbit}.

 Given the robust sensing capabilities available, radar is an interesting sensor to fuse with existing information pipelines or to use as a standalone sensor for the various metric and semantic tasks robots must undertake for practical applications.
 In this regard, some meaningful works in radar have been widely deployed, including autonomous vehicles \cite{venon2022millimeter}, \ac{DOT} \cite{pearce2023multi}, and \ac{SLAM} \cite{adams12}, while their usefulness beyond that has only begun to be explored.
 Furthermore, these radar sensors are now being packaged to meet automotive reliability requirements.
 Radar has also been installed on mobile robot platforms in the desire to reduce the sensor payload in many applications, initiating an expanded role in localization, mapping, and object classification more broadly.
 Examples of several robots with attached radar are shown in \figref{fig:radar_on_robots}.
 In parallel, recent efforts have aimed to support these new roles for the radar sensor, specifically with respect to algorithm development.
-As each new application is proposed, specific challenges provided by radar to that application are addressed by innovative algorithms.
+As each new application is proposed, specific challenges provided by radar are addressed by innovative algorithms.

 This survey seeks to address mmWave radar applications to autonomous robotics.
 Interest in radar has skyrocketed recently as new packaging classes have made the sensor more available and convenient for various platforms.
 The sensor also provides data that makes it a viable alternative or complementary sensor to lidars or cameras (henceforth referred to as vision-based sensors due to the optical frequencies involved in their operation).